 There are many different ways to work with influencers, but just make sure you are tapping into a network that resonates with your brand.
 Misaligned influencer marketing is an expensive waste of time.

 Of course, let’s not forget another fantastic resource to make the most of expertise when it comes to building and growing eCommerce social proof: your customers and community themselves.

 With platforms like TripAdvisor and Trustpilot growing in popularity, it has become the new norm for general members of the public to voice their views online.
 This is often with the explicit aim of influencing the popularity of a business, for better or worse, depending on their experience of whatever they are reviewing.

 Don’t underestimate the expertise of your own customers and the community you’ve built around your brand.
 Acknowledge your customers as experts in their own right and their expertise can indeed be used once again to further endorse your brand amongst their peers.

-This kind of things works especially well in the tech market, whose customer base typically features a close-knit community of gadget wizards who know what they’re talking about.
+This kind of thing works especially well in the tech market, whose customer base typically features a close-knit community of gadget wizards who know what they’re talking about.
 You only take a quick look at the reviews on any of the gadget stores for sale online to find intelligent analysis of tech and electronics from customers who know the product inside and out.
 This makes for great social proof straight from your customers that is both expert and valuable.

 Make sure you create opportunities for people to share their views and attribute real weight to whatever they say:

 There is no doubt that social proof is as important today as word-of-mouth has ever been for businesses.
-And with the advent of the digital world, ecommerce businesses have a fantastic opportunity to explore their role of expertise in building & growing their own social proof.
-By taking advantage of celebrity, influencers, certification, and your very own customers, expertise can help endorse your brand and improve your social proof.
+And with the advent of the digital world, eCommerce businesses have a fantastic opportunity to explore their role of expertise in building & growing their own social proof.
+By taking advantage of celebrities, influencers, certification, and your very own customers, expertise can help endorse your brand and improve your social proof.